-Jansen Law Zhen Hao is currently a first year undergraduate reading Law LLB at University College London.
+Jansen Law Zhen Hao is currently studying LLB Law at University College London, and is graduating in 2021.
 This personal statement was part of his successful application to UCL, LSE, King’s College London, University of Bristol and University of Warwick for Law.

 The judicial state of Malaysia is worrying.
 The catalyst of change for the prejudiced has been freedom of speech.
 Malaysia’s strengthening of the Sedition Act has harshly restricted this freedom as illustrated in 2015 whereby surges of government critics were prosecuted under the Act.
 It baffles me how a bygone act, abused by autocrats, is justified due to Malaysia’s racially tensed past and multi-faceted society.
 Democracy in Malaysia is dissipating as lines of permissibility are contingent on political convenience rather than legal foresight.
 The discussion on what laws should be universal, and variable based on the society it serves, is one that has sparked my interest in law.

 Amidst questionable laws, the recent decline of respected lawyers has left citizens in a limbo of mistrust.
 “A strong legal system prevents tyranny” becomes an unattainable statement.
 The rule of ‘separation of powers’ in Malaysia has disorientated into a farrago of chaos.
 No thanks to politically motivated legal members and absurd constitutionally-granted power of parliament to amend free speech laws.
 The way faults in a legal system can change a country’s path is both a fearful and riveting trait that I would love to explore.